 Mission

-To provide scholarships and ongoing support to students with financial need who are underrepresented among the U.S. study-abroad population.
+To provide scholarships and ongoing support to students with financial need who face barriers to participation in education abroad.

-FEA makes life-changing, international experiences accessible to all by supporting students of color, community college, and first-generation college students before, during, and after they participate in education abroad programs.
+FEA makes life-changing international experiences accessible by supporting students before, during, and after they participate in education abroad programs.

 Vision